Mayx19/simple_LR1_syntax_analyzer/README.md

-LR1 syntax analyzer in《Compiler principle》 implemented by c, hope it will be help for individual learning.
+LR1 syntax analyzer in《Compiler principle》 implemented by c, hope it will be help for learning.

 Implementation function:
  Generating state machine closures and goto tables.